allyoucaneatsushiin/pest-control/Fly-Control-Bend-OR-877-374-4514-Prevention-Same-Day-Emergency-Treatment-Near-Me.md

 - **Landscaping Considerations**: Addressing vegetation and water features that attract flies

-## Why Choose Our Bend OR Fly Control Specialists?
+## Why Choose Our Bend OR OR Fly Control Specialists?

 - **Experienced Technicians**: Our specialists receive extensive training in dipteran (fly) biology and control